Get a quote on Business Insurance

 Hold Harmless Agreements are a common precautionary measure, especially in industries like construction, real estate, and special events.
 These agreements are commonly found as clauses in larger business contracts and can help companies avoid unnecessary litigation or damages when they engage in a business relationship with a third party.

-Is hold harmless the same as indemnity?
+Is Hold Harmless Clause the same as Indemnity?

-A Hold Harmless Agreement or clause is often also called an indemnity agreement or clause.
+A Hold Harmless Agreement or hold harmless clause is often also called an indemnity agreement or clause.
 While in legal circles, there may be some debate about the exact meaning of “indemnity” vs. “hold harmless”—some experts argue that “hold harmless” protects against both liability and losses, while “indemnity” protects only against losses—practically, they are one in the same.
-In fact, in contracts, you may often see the two together in contract language, stating that a party shall “indemnify and hold harmless.”
+In fact, you may often see the two together in contract language, stating that a party shall “indemnify and hold harmless.”

 Who needs a Hold Harmless Agreement?